(assumptions as at 1 November 2014)

 With effect from 1 October 2005, redress in pensions cases that fall outside the Pensions Review has normally been based on the assumptions reviewed annually by PricewaterhouseCoopers.

-PricewaterhouseCoopers has reviewed the assumptions annually that should be used for future pension mis-sale cases that fall outside the Pensions Review.
-Its latest report recommends assumptions to apply from 1 July 2014.
+Following a significant fall in gilt and bonds yields since July 2014, PricewaterhouseCoopers has reviewed the assumptions that should be used for future pension mis-sale cases that fall outside of the Pensions Review.
+Its latest report recommends assumptions from 1 November 2014.
+We expect the next review of assumptions will be in July 2015.
 These assumptions apply for calculations of:

 (a) prospective loss, and